-- Hand-launched models must be released beyond the 12 metre safety line, beyond the up-wind end of the pit area in use. - 42 After take-off, pilots must take up a position in a close group on the flight line. - After landing, models may be taxied towards the flight line, beyond either end of the pit in use and motors must be stopped before reaching the flight line. - 44 Models must be removed from the patch as quickly as possible. - Models must not be flown over the patch when people are on it. - 46 All models must comply with BMFA safety guidelines Section 18.
+- Hand-launched models must be released beyond the 12 metre safety line, beyond the up-wind end of the pit area in use. - 42 After take-off, pilots must take up a position in a close group on the pilots' line. - After landing, models may be taxied up to the 12 metre safety line, where motors must be stopped and then models retrieved.
+Models must not be taxied back over the 12 metre safety line. - Models must be removed from the patch as quickly as possible. - Models must not be flown over the patch when people are on it. - 46 All models must comply with BMFA safety guidelines Section 18.